abrookins/reliable_service_calls_with_python/README.md

     $ curl -v -H "Authorization: Token 0x132" `docker-machine ip`\n

-If that doesn't work, try checking `docker-compose logs home` to see the service's logs.
+If that doesn't work, try checking `docker-compose logs home` and `docker-compose logs nginx` to see the service's logs.

 You can see your Docker machine's IP address with the command `docker-machine ip`.